Garbage Guidelines - Residential

 Extra Yard Trimmings

 Residents can use the Public Works Garden Recycling Drop-Off (1040 McKenzie Avenue) to dispose of excess Yard Trimmings.
 No kitchen waste or co-mingled Yard Trimmings will be accepted.
 Commercial use is prohibited.

-As of July 1, 2012, paint will no longer be accepted at the Public Works Yard.
-Paint recycling depots are located at the Hartland Recycling Facility (#1 Hartland Rd, Victoria), Ellice Recycle (516 David St, Victoria), Baywest Hardware (220 Bay St, Victoria), Rona Home & Garden (850 Langford Pwy, Langford) and Alpine Disposal and Recycling (1045 Dunford Ave, Langford).
+Effective July 1, 2012 paint cans were no longer accepted at the Public Works Yard.
+Paint recycling depots are located at the Hartland Recycling Facility (#1 Hartland Rd, Victoria), Ellice Recycle (516 David St, Victoria), Baywest Hardware (220 Bay St, Victoria), Rona Home & Garden (850 Langford Pkwy, Langford) and Alpine Disposal and Recycling (1045 Dunford Ave, Langford).
 Check the BC Product Stewardship Program for additional information for recycling paint and other household hazardous waste (www.productcare.org).

 For disposal of extra garbage, please go to Hartland Landfill at #1 Hartland Avenue, (turn left off West Saanich Road) or Ellice Recycle at 524 David Street.